Thor Halvorssen (businessman): Arrest and imprisonment

-Intrigue and mutual accusations
+Aftermath

 Three weeks after Halvorssen's release, Banco Latino folded and its directors were charged with numerous crimes.
 They are still fugitives.
 Depositors lost billions of dollars.
 Orlando Castro Llanes fled Venezuela and was ultimately extradited from Miami to New York to face charges of grand larceny and theft.

 Castro's own banks also collapsed leaving depositors unable to recuperate their savings.
-On April 4, 1996, Castro Llanes was indicted in New York by District Attorney Robert Morgenthau.
+On April 4, 1996, Castro was indicted in New York by District Attorney Robert Morgenthau.
 Castro's son and grandson were also arrested on charges of a scheme to defraud in the first degree.
 They were also under investigation by the US Federal Reserve for laundering more than US$3 billion.
 The three Castros were convicted on grand larceny charges on February 19, 1997, and in April of that year sentenced to various prison terms.
-The larceny involved defrauding depositors of the Banco Progreso International de Puerto Rico of as much as US$55 million.
-His crime also cost the government of Venezuela more than US$8 million.
+The larceny charges involved defrauding depositors of the Banco Progreso International de Puerto Rico of as much as US$55 million while it was reported that some of his actions cost the government of Venezuela more than US$8 million.

 Charles Intriago—attorney for Orlando Castro and former federal prosecutor, as well as editor of Money Laundering Alert, the newsletter financed by Orlando Castro, and the well-known host of a biennial national money-laundering conference that attracts justice and law enforcement authorities, came to Castro Llanes’ defense and countered that Halvorssen ran a "smear campaign" and fed lies to US officials.
 It was later disclosed that Money Laundering Alert had received its seed money from Castro.
 Intriago's activities came under investigation of the House Government Reform Committee where he repeatedly plead the Fifth Amendment when asked about his involvement with Castro and his own illegal campaign contributions to the re-election campaign of President Bill Clinton.
 Despite Intriago's claims that Castro was an honest businessman being smeared by Halvorssen, Castro was convicted and sentenced to prison in 1997.
 After completing his prison sentence Castro was extradited to Venezuela to stand trial for bank fraud.
 He was convicted and sent to El Junquito prison.